Optimizing $(L_0, L_1)$-Smooth Functions by Gradient Methods: Gradient Method

-do satisfy~\eqref{eq:simplified-expression-for-function-progress} although with slightly worse absolute constants (see \cref{lem-ineq-appendix}).
-We have thus demonstrated in this section that clipping stepsizes~\eqref{eq-clipping} are simply a convenient approximation of the optimal stepsizes~\eqref{eq-grad-step-1} ensuring a similar bound on the objective progress.
+We have thus demonstrated in this section that clipping stepsizes~\eqref{eq-clipping} are simply a convenient approximation of the optimal stepsizes~\eqref{eq-grad-step-1}, ensuring a similar bound on the objective progress.
 This observation seems to be a new insight into clipping stepsizes which has not been previously explored in the literature.